nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Filtering by tag : `filter`
-Filters the contacts by address, gender, tags, insurance plan name or age.
+Filters the clients by address, gender, tags, insurance plan name or age.

 Format of filter command: `filter [keyword 1] [keyword 2] [keyword 3] ....`